July 28, 2015

 Our proprietary technology aims to enhance creativity, information sharing, and collaboration.
-Our niche, web-based communities and related services, such as video, blogs, social media, and e-mail newsletters help provide connections to our consumers.
+Our niche, web-based communities and related services, such as video, blogs, social media, content creation, and e-mail newsletters, help provide connections to our consumers.

-We have extensive information for women and families that our editorial team aggregates and creates.
-In addition to providing useful tools and advice, our team of trusted experts keep visitors up to the minute with information on the latest ideas, developments, and trends.
+Our team of trusted experts keeps visitors up to the minute with information on the latest ideas, developments, and trends.
 Our sites were designed with real people in mind.
 We have easy-to-use interactive tools, clear visuals, step-by-step instructions, and money-saving suggestions.
 It makes everyone’s life easier and more enjoyable.

-– Cooking and crafting websites, communities, and content newsletters reach an active demographic audience.
+– Cooking and crafting websites, communities, and content newsletters reaching an active demographic audience.

-– There are over 45 million page views monthly, consisting of projects, recipes, and content articles.
+– There are over 72 million page views monthly by consumers, consisting of projects, recipes, and content articles.

-- There are over 600,000 incoming links from websites, media outlets, and social media.
+– Over 600,000 incoming links from websites, media outlets, and social media.

 Not too long ago CBS, NBC and ABC networks controlled over 90% of all broadcast dollars due to their mass consumer reach.
 As cable television gave consumers choice, networks share of broadcast dollars declined.
 Today, this number continues to fall and network television gets less than 50% of broadcast advertising dollars.
 As well, television has lost broadcast dollars to other media, primarily the Internet.